vmorarian/rapture-core/README.md

 #### Download

-You can download Rapture Core directly from the [Rapture website](http://rapture.io/) Rapture Core depends on Scala 2.10, but has no other dependencies.
+You can download Rapture Core directly from the [Rapture website](http://rapture.io/) Rapture Core depends on Scala 2.11, but has no other dependencies.

 #### Building from source

 To build Rapture Core from source, follow these steps:

 ```
-git clone git@github.com:propensive/rapture-core.git
+git clone -b scala-2.11 git@github.com:propensive/rapture-core.git
 cd rapture-core
 sbt package
 ```

-If the compilation is successful, the compiled JAR file should be found in target/scala-2.10
+If the compilation is successful, the compiled JAR file should be found in target/scala-2.11.0-RC4

 ### Return-Type Strategies